mohammedfajer/notes/docs/GAP5006 Game Dyanmics/tutorial-ue5/week1.md

 2. Select **Pawn** and click on the **Next** button.
 Within the **Name** text box, type in **GD_Pawn** and then click on the **Create Class** button.

-3. A class should be added to the Project, which should be compiled within the UE5 editor, as it is added.
+3. A class should be added to the Project under **C++ Classes/GDyn1** folder, which should be compiled within the UE5 editor, as it is added.
 The default code for the **GD_Pawn** class should be open in VS. Head there now.
 You may be prompted to **Reload All**, click on it, if requested.

 4. Before continuing, it may be worth reviewing and changing the settings for VS, as suggested [<u>Here</u>](https://docs.unrealengine.com/5.2/en-US/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine/)